Derived category of projectivizations and flops: Projectivization formula

 where $D \in X_{\pm}$ denotes an effective divisor on $C$, $\sO(D)$ is the associated line bundle, and $K_C$ is the canonical divisor of $C$.
 The fibre of $AJ$ (resp. $AJ^\vee$) over a point $\sL \in X=\Pic^{g-1+n}(C)$ is the linear system $|\sL| =\PP_{\rm sub}(H^0(C,\sL)) = \PP(H^0(C,\sL)^*)$ (resp. $|\sL^\vee(K_C)| =\PP_{\rm sub}(H^1(C,\sL)^*) = \PP(H^1(C,\sL))$).
 Consider the fibered diagram:

-In \cite{Tod2}, Toda realized above diagram as a simple wall-crossing of certain stable pair moduli spaces \cite{PT} on Calabi-Yau threefolds and deduces that $X_+ \dashrightarrow X_-$ is analytically locally a $d$-critical flip \cite{Tod3}.
-We show that the diagram (\ref{diag:AJ}) also fits into the framework of Thm. \ref{thm:duality}.
+In \cite{Tod2}, Toda realized above diagram as a simple wall-crossing of certain stable pair moduli spaces \cite{PT} on Calabi-Yau threefolds; Thus he deduced that $X_+ \dashrightarrow X_-$ is analytically locally a $d$-critical flip \cite{Tod3}.
+We show that the diagram (\ref{diag:AJ}) also fits into the framework of projectivization formula Thm. \ref{thm:duality}.

 Let $D$ be an effective divisor of large degree on $C$.
 For every $\sL \in \Pic^{g-1+n}(C)$, the exact sequence $0 \to \sL \to \sL(D) \to \sL(D)|_D \to 0$ induces a long exact sequence:

 Globalizing (the dual of) above sequence yields the desired picture: let $\sL_{\rm univ}$ be the universal line bundle of degree $g-1+n$ on $C \times X$, and $\pr_C, \pr_X$ be obvious projections, then